PineBridge Investments

-PineBridge Investments LLC (also known as PineBridge) is an American asset management firm.
-It was previously the asset management division of American International Group (AIG) known as AIG Investments before being sold to the Pacific Century Group in 2010.
-It was subsequently renamed to PineBridge Investments.
+PineBridge Investments LLC (also known as PineBridge) is an American asset management firm that was formerly a division of American International Group (AIG) known as AIG Investments.
+After being sold to the Pacific Century Group (PCG) in 2010, it became known as PineBridge Investments.

 History

-The predecessor to PineBridge was originally formed in 1996 as AIG Investments, the asset management division of AIG to oversee the group's $75 billion assets.
-This was done by consolidating AIG's various investment entities into a single platform and at the time of the entity's establishment, it had 300 employees.
-Win Neuger who joined AIG in 1995 to lead and grow the division, was the CEO of AIG Investments as well CIO of AIG.
+AIG Investments was formed in 1996 as an asset management division of AIG to oversee the group's $75 billion in assets, initially employing 300 people.
+PineBridge's predecessor consolidated AIG's various investment entities into a single platform.

-In 2004, AIG Investments set up a joint venture with Huatai Securities forming AIG-Huatai Fund Management (now known as Huatai-PineBridge Fund Management).
+After joining AIG in 1995 to lead and grow the division, Win Neuger was CIO of the former as well as CEO of the latter.
+In 2004, AIG Investments (AIGI) set up a joint venture with Huatai Securities forming AIG-Huatai Fund Management (now known as Huatai-PineBridge Fund Management).

 By 2008, the size of AIG's investments had reached $712 billion.
+However, due to the financial crisis of that year, AIGI's parent company underwent significant financial difficulty and was close to bankruptcy resulting in the US government needing to spend $182 billion to bailouts.

-Due to the 2008 financial crisis, AIG underwent significant financial difficulty and was close to bankruptcy resulting in the US government needing to spend $182 billion to bailouts.
 As a result, AIG needed to sell off many of its assets to repay the government bailout.
 It has been speculated that Neuger was significantly responsible for AIG's near collapse due to allowing the group to take on excessive risk related to mortgage-backed securities to obtain higher profits.

-In September 2009, Richard Li of the Hong Kong–based Pacific Century Group (PCG) announced he would acquire AIG Investments from AIG for $500 million.
-In March 2010, the transaction was completed where Bridge Partners, a subsidiary of Pacific Century Group, acquired AIG Investments.
-The firm now independent of AIG was renamed to PineBridge Investments.
-Neuger who resigned from his posts at AIG, become CEO of the newly established entity.
+In September 2009, Richard Li of Hong Kong-based PCG announced that he would acquire AIGI for $500 million.
+Six months later, the purchase was completed by a subsidiary of his company, Bridge Partners.

-In 2012, only two years later, Neuger stepped down from his role of CEO at PineBridge.
+Now independent and renamed PineBridge Investments, the firm had Neuger as its first CEO after he resigned from his posts at AIG; two years later, however, Neuger left his post.

 In 2020, PineBridge acquired Benson Elliot Capital, a UK based private equity real estate firm.
-The new entity known as PineBridge Benson Elliot LLP then acquired housing developer, Sigma Capital Group in 2021.
+The following year, the new entity known as PineBridge Benson Elliot LLP then acquired housing developer, Sigma Capital Group.

-In December 2024, the institutional asset management arm of Metlife agreed to acquire PineBridge from PCG for $1.2 billion.
+In December 2024, the institutional asset management arm of Metlife agreed to acquire PineBridge for $1.2 billion.
+The transaction was completed a year later.